commaai/panda/drivers/windows/README.md

 - Apply a style-guide and consistent naming convention for Classes/Functions/Variables.
 - Send multiple messages (each with a different address) from a given connection at the same time.
-- Implement ISO14230/KWP2000 FAST (LIN communication is already supported with the raw panda USB driver).
 - Find more documentation about SW_CAN_PS (Single Wire CAN, aka GMLAN).
 - Find example of client using a _PS version of a protocol (PS is pin select, and may support using different CAN buses).